 The Boulder Junction Public Library seeks to provide access to educational, informational and cultural resources to the community.
 As part of that goal, the library encourages artistic and cultural interests in the community through its rotating and permanent exhibits.

-• Consist of citizens, art professionals, design professionals, and two Library Board members.
+• Consist of citizens, art professionals, design professionals, and 1-2 Library Board members.

 • Be appointed by the President of the Board of Trustees in accordance with the procedure set forth in the Library’s Bylaws.